envidia/4d/README.md

 _(4d === fourth dimension === t)_

-## Compatability
+## Compatibility
-4d Is atleast compatible with IE8 +
+4d Is at least compatible with IE8 +